vk1609/lab-jdbc-show-player-skill/README.md

 Like the Indian Premier League (IPL) which happens during April & May every year.
 Our team organizes ProGrad Premier League at the same time for all the Cricketers in our team.
 Our PPL schema is a complete repository of limited-over format of Cricket, that includes details like teams competing, player representing each team, scoring details, umpire details etc.

-Can you help build the database for our schema?
+Can you help out with the below task and take our database creation to completion?

 ## What Should You Do